-The recent 2015 judgment by Chief Registrar Briggs cited the authority in Barclays Bank v Atay EWHC 3198 (Ch); B.P.I.R.
-12. Importantly, this judgment affirms that the authority and ability to set aside a judgment and to ask the court to exercise its duty of inquiry applies equally, event to judgments that are by consent.
+The recent 2015 judgment by Registrar Briggs in Barclays Bank v Atay EWHC 319 affirms the ability to go behind a judgment in bankruptcy / insolvency proceedings, highlighting the test for exercise of the discretion and reiterating that exercise its duty of inquiry applies equally to judgments that are by consent.

 “The ability of the Bankruptcy Court to go behind a judgment where necessary was well established by a series of 19th Century cases and although this species of scrutiny is not carried out as a matter of course, it is always possible for it to be done if it is expressly requested, whether by the debtor himself or by the trustee in bankruptcy”.

 “Nor is it any obstacle to the invocation of this doctrine that the debtor has originally consented to the very judgment against himself which he is now attacking, or that his earlier appeal from the judgment was dismissed.
 One justification for the existence of this power is that a debtor might connive with others to allow a number of bogus default judgments to be entered against himself by his ‘allies’ who could rescue some of his estate on his behalf by later proving for the debts in the bankruptcy”